jasonli04/Gold-Price-Forecasting/README.md

 #### Supervised and Unsupervised Algorithms

 As a major change from our initial proposal, we decided to change the algorithms we will implement since the initial attempts produced high MSE error on testing data versus training data.
-We chose to implement one unsupervised and one supervised learning model to classify our data into price predictions.
+We chose to implement one unsupervised and three supervised learning model to classify our data into price predictions.
-For our unsupervised learning model, we are using KMeans, and for our supervised learning model, we are using Ridge Regression.
+For our unsupervised learning model, we are using KMeans, and for our supervised learning model, we are using Ridge Regression, Neural Network and Random Forest.

 Supervised Learning Model 1 (Ridge Regression): For our supervised learning method, we used Ridge Regression to forecast a specific daily Gold Close Price.
 We used ridge regression to add L2 regularization to prevent overfitting, especially with features that are very highly correlated, such as the USD/CHF and SP500.
 We split the data into 80% training and 20% testing to lead to the prediction of prices.
 We chose the ridge regression model because we wanted to prevent overfitting, so it can be more robust in predicting volatile markets.
 Additionally, the model handles multicollinearity well, making it suitable for financial datasets where predictor variables often move together, ensuring more stable and interpretable coefficient estimates.